-The best defence is to avoid being bitten in the first place, and no, that doesn’t mean imprisoning the kids indoors all summer.
+The best defense is to avoid being bitten in the first place, and no, that doesn’t mean imprisoning the kids indoors all summer.
 You need to know your enemy.

 Government websites recommend the use of bug repellents containing DEET.
-Many parents are not fans of this method, but it is an added line of defence when roaming in very high risk environments.
+Many parents are not fans of this method, but it is an added line of defense when roaming in very high-risk environments.
 Use your discretion.

 It’s a good idea to wear light coloured clothing.
 Black-legged ticks are very small (about the size of a freckle) and dark.
 It’s much easier to spot them against light colours.
 Speaking of spotting them, check yourself and your children for ticks frequently.
 An infected tick is much more likely to transmit Lyme if it has been feasting on its host for 24 hours or more.
 Catch a tick bite early and it’s more likely to be an inconvenience than a cause for alarm.

 If you happen to find a tick that has defeated your multi-layered defenses, use tweezers, as close to the skin as possible and remove it.
 Place the tick in a container and bring it with you to visit the doctor.
 The doctor will want to see the bite, will want to know when and where (geographically) the bite occurred and may send the tick away for testing.

 Lyme disease has the potential to put a lid on your family’s summer fun, but now that you’re educated on early detection and tick avoidance, you and your family can relax and enjoy the great outdoors. – Jen R, Staff Writer